lschaeffer313/lschaeffer313/README.md

 </h1>

 <p align='center'>
-  A Full Stack and mobile developer from New Caledonia.
+  A Full Stack and cross mobile developer from New Caledonia.
 </p>

 I am a Tech enthusiast who like to learn new things 🌱